MooersLab/latex-emacs/README.md

 ```

-## Multiple versions of Emacs on same computer
+## Multiple versions of Emacs on the same computer

 You can have multiple versions of Emacs on your system; however, you will have to match the profiles to the Emacs version because the binaries in the elpa subfolder of the latex-emacs29 folder may not run with different versions of Emacs.